Climate of China: Temperature

 The northern extremities of both Heilongjiang and Inner Mongolia have a subarctic climate with long, severe winters, and short, warm summers.
-In contrast, most of Hainan Island and parts of the extreme southern fringes of Yunnan have a tropical climate.
-Temperature differences in winter are considerable, but in summer the variance is considerably less.
-For example, Mohe County, Heilongjiang has a 24-hour average temperature in January approaching −30 °C, while the corresponding figure in July exceeds 18 °C. By contrast, most of Hainan, including the city of Haikou, has a January mean over 18 °C, while the July mean there is generally around 29 °C.
+In contrast, most of Hainan Island and parts of the extreme southern fringes of Yunnan have a tropical climate although places like Guangdong and Fujian have a more subtropical climate.
+Temperature differences in winter are considerable, but in summer, the variance is considerably less.
+For example, Mohe County, Heilongjiang, has a 24-hour average temperature in January approaching −30 °C, while the corresponding figure in July exceeds 18 °C. By contrast, most of Hainan, including the city of Haikou, has a January mean over 18 °C, while the July mean there is generally around 29 °C.

-In summer, temperatures can be very hot and humid, and the cities of Chongqing, Wuhan and Nanjing are sometimes referred to as the Three Furnaces (三大火炉 (三大火爐, sān dà huǒlú)).
+In summer, temperatures can be very hot and humid, and the cities of Chongqing, Wuhan, and Nanjing are sometimes referred to as the Three Furnaces (三大火炉 (三大火爐, sān dà huǒlú)).
 Other cities are also known by this name.
 Even so, the hottest temperatures nationwide are recorded in the Turpan Depression, where the climate is much drier and temperatures often exceed 40 C.

 Permafrost can be found at high elevations in the Tibetan Plateau and the Tian Shan mountains, as well as other mountainous areas in Northern China.

 Precipitation

 In the winter, northern winds coming from high-latitude areas are cold and dry, while in summer, southern winds from coastal areas at lower latitudes are warm and moist.
-Precipitation is almost always concentrated in the warmer months, though annual totals range from less than 20 mm in northwestern Qinghai and the Turpan Depression of Xinjiang to over 2000 mm in areas of southeast China such as Hong Kong and Guangdong.
+Precipitation is almost always concentrated in the warmer months, though annual totals range from less than 20 mm in northwestern Qinghai and the Turpan Depression of Xinjiang, to over 2000 mm in areas of southeast China, such as Hong Kong and Guangdong.
 Toksun County, located in the Turpan Depression, has an average rainfall of just 3.9 mm annually, the lowest precipitation in any area in China.
 High pressure cells create cold, dry conditions in the Gobi Desert in winter.
 Only in some pockets of the Dzungaria region of Xinjiang is the conspicuous seasonal variation in precipitation that defines Chinese (and, to a large extent, East Asian) climate absent.
-The East Asian Monsoon, which controls the seasonal precipitation, varies from year to year.
+The East Asian monsoon, which controls the seasonal precipitation, varies from year to year.
 It has historically been known as the plum rain.
 Scientists have used pollen and dust to track its movements.